Making Mock Recalls a routine business practice – A step-by-step guide

-How to perform a mock recall
+Steps to implementing a mock recall procedure

 The goal of any mock product recall or food recall is to poke holes in your system, identify weak spots in your process, and highlight your deficiencies.
 This will help you make improvements along the way.